m2qm-efrc/transform_Bkq/README.md

 ## 3. References:

-1. General expressions for Stevens and Racah operator equivalents, Duros et al, 2024, arXiv:2405.08978.
+1. Duros et al., General expressions for Stevens and Racah operator equivalents, arXiv:2405.08978 (2024).
+2. Iwahara et al., J-pseudospin states and the crystal field of cubic systems, Phy.
+Rev. B 98, 054436 (2018).
-2. Quantum theory of angular momentum, D A Varshalovich, A N Moskalev, and V K Khersonskii, 1988.
+3. D A Varshalovich, A N Moskalev, and V K Khersonskii, Quantum theory of angular momentum, 1988.
-3. Transformation relations for the conventional Okq and normalised Okq Stevens operator equivalents with k=1 to 6 and -k⩽q⩽k, C Rudowicz, 1985
+4. C Rudowicz, Transformation relations for the conventional Okq and normalised Okq Stevens operator equivalents with k=1 to 6 and -k⩽q⩽k, J. Phys.
+C: Solid State Phys.
+18, 3837 (1985).